-On January 13, 2020, the Department of the Treasury issued final regulations after public notice and comment to implement key parts of the Foreign Investment Risk Review Modernization Act (FIRRMA) (Title XVII, P.L.
-115-232), which "strengthens and modernizes" the national security review of foreign direct investment (FDI) transactions by the Committee on Foreign Investment in the United States (CFIUS) (under P.L.
+On January 13, 2020, the Department of the Treasury issued final regulations to implement key parts of the Foreign Investment Risk Review Modernization Act (FIRRMA) (Title XVII, P.L.
+115-232), which are intended to "strengthen and modernize" the national security review of foreign direct investment (FDI) transactions by the Committee on Foreign Investment in the United States (CFIUS) (under P.L.
 110-49).
 CFIUS is an interagency body comprising nine Cabinet members and others as appointed.
-The draft regulations initiate provisions that would affect how certain real estate and noncontrolling investments will be scrutinized.
-These regulations were widely anticipated by various stakeholders for clarifying key aspects of FIRRMA.
+The regulations, which largely concern CFIUS's expanded review of certain real estate and noncontrolling investments, became effective on February 13, 2020.
+These rules were widely anticipated by various stakeholders for clarifying key aspects of FIRRMA.

-While various provisions of FIRRMA became effective upon enactment in August 2018, the Act also required CFIUS to take certain actions within prescribed deadlines for various programs, reporting, and regulations.
-The proposed regulations are to be implemented by February 13, 2020.
-Treasury also launched a pilot program in October 2018 related to transactions involving critical technology-the proposed regulations would not change the program.
+While various provisions of FIRRMA became effective upon enactment in August 2018, the act also required CFIUS to take certain actions within prescribed deadlines for various programs, reporting, and regulations.
+Treasury launched a pilot program in October 2018 effective through February 12, 2020, regarding certain transactions involving critical technologies.
+The final regulations implement key provisions of the program, with some changes.

 The FIRRMA-amended CFIUS process maintains the President's authority to block or suspend proposed or pending foreign "mergers, acquisitions, or takeovers" that could result in control of U.S. entities, including through joint ventures, that threaten to impair national security.
-The proposed regulations expand and clarify new authority for CFIUS to review certain real estate and other noncontrolling foreign investments on the basis of threats, vulnerabilities, and consequences to national security.
-Reviews of noncontrolling investments are limited to U.S. businesses (referred to as "TID businesses" for Technology, Infrastructure, and Data) that: (1) produce, design, test, manufacture, fabricate, or develop one or more critical technologies; or (2) own, operate, manufacture, supply, or service critical infrastructure (28 subsectors specified); or (3) maintain or collect sensitive personal data.
-One major aim of the proposed regulations is to "provide clarity to the business and investment communities with respect to the types of U.S. businesses that are covered under FIRRMA's other investment authority."
-The regulations would limit the application of the expanded review process to certain categories of foreign persons, introducing new terms such as "excepted investor" and "excepted foreign state" for noncontrolling transactions.
+The regulations expand and clarify new authority for CFIUS to review certain real estate and other noncontrolling foreign investments on the basis of threats, vulnerabilities, and consequences to national security.
+Reviews of noncontrolling investments are limited to U.S. businesses (referred to as "TID businesses" for Technology, Infrastructure, and Data) that (1) produce, design, test, manufacture, fabricate, or develop one or more critical technologies (27 listed subsectors); or (2) performs certain functions with respect to critical infrastructure (28 systems and assets specified); or (3) maintain or collect sensitive personal data of U.S. citizens.
+One major aim of the regulations is to "provide clarity to the business and investment communities with respect to the types of U.S. businesses that are covered under FIRRMA's other investment authority."
+The regulations limit the application of the expanded review process to certain categories of foreign persons, introducing new terms such as "excepted investor" and "excepted foreign state" for noncontrolling transactions.
+To date, Treasury has identified Australia, Canada, and the United Kingdom as excepted countries.

-Parties involved in these new covered transactions can choose between providing voluntarily, a short (not to exceed five pages) written declaration to receive expedited consideration or potential approval by CFIUS, or the traditional longer written notification.
-A declaration is mandatory however, where a foreign government has a "substantial interest" (see below).
-The proposed regulations specify the content and filing processes for declarations and notices; misstatements or omissions are subject to a fine of \$250,000 per violation.
-FIRRMA also authorizes CFIUS to impose fees and to create a mandatory filing process: those areas would be covered in future proposed regulations.
+Parties involved in these new covered transactions can choose between providing voluntarily, a short (not to exceed five pages) written declaration to receive potential expedited consideration or approval by CFIUS, or the traditional longer written notification.
+A declaration is mandatory however, for transactions where a foreign government has a "substantial interest," and for investments in some TID businesses involved in critical technologies (see below).
+The regulations specify the content and filing processes for declarations and notices; misstatements or omissions are subject to a fine of \$250,000 per violation.
+FIRRMA also authorizes CFIUS to impose filing fees, which are to be covered in future proposed regulations.

 One concern of some stakeholders has been the potential impact of CFIUS's expanded jurisdiction on smaller U.S. businesses that rely on foreign investment.
-Treasury indicated that it could not project the economic impact of reviewing certain real estate transactions, but it estimated that the change was not expected to have a "significant economic impact on a substantial number of small entities."
-Similarly, regarding noncontrolling equity investments, Treasury concluded that less than 1% of U.S. small businesses likely would be subject to a review.
+Treasury indicated that it does not expect the new rules to have a "significant economic impact on a substantial number of small entities."